MROwens/RESTful-API/README.md

 ### Entry Point

-The entry point to URL-Shortener is at http://localhost:3000/api/v1/url
+The entry point to URL-Shortener is at `/api/v1/url`

-Using the JSON format:
+Using POST and JSON for input:

 `{
   "origin": "linkToBeShortened"